 200-level and beyond

 Advancing students continue with language and culture courses at 200 and 300-level.
-For more information on courses beyond first year see the link above or contact the French programme.
+For more information on courses beyond first year contact the French programme.

 French as a discipline extends beyond the learning of the language itself and can enhance a range of careers in teaching, diplomacy, foreign trade or the tourism industry.
 Many UC students combine the study of French with another degree in Law, Science, Commerce or Engineering to enhance their career opportunities.